boazbk/tcs/lec_08_uncomputability.md

 ## Bibliographical notes

+Section 7.2 in [@MooreMertens11] gives  a highly recommended overview of uncomputability.
+Gödel, Escher, Bach [@hofstadter1999] is a classic popular science book that touches on uncomputability, and unprovability, and specifically Gödel's Theorem that we will see in [godelchap](){.ref}.
+See also the recent book by Holt [@Holt2018].

+The history of the definition of a function is intertwined with the development of mathematics as a field.
+For many years, a function was identified (as per Euler's quote above) with the means to calculate the output from the input.
+In the 1800's, with the invention of the  Fourier series and with the systematic study of  continuity and differentiability, people have starting looking at more general kinds of functions, but the modern definition of a function as an arbitrary mapping was not yet universally accepted.
+For example, in 1899 Poincare wrote _"we have seen a mass of bizarre functions which appear to be forced to resemble as little as possible honest functions which serve some purpose. ... they are invented on purpose to show that our ancestor's reasoning was at fault, and we shall never get anything more than that out of them"._
+Some of this fascinating history is discussed in [@grabiner1983gave, @Kleiner91, @Lutzen2002,  @grabiner2005the ].

-The universal program and uncomputability of $HALT$ was first shown by Turing in 1937, though closely related results were shown by Church a year before.
+The universal program and uncomputability of $HALT$ was first shown by Turing in his seminal paper [@Turing37], though closely related results were shown by Church a year before.
 These works built on Gödel's 1931 _incompleteness theorem_ that we will discuss in [godelchap](){.ref}.

-Adam Yedida has written [software](https://github.com/adamyedidia/parsimony) to help in producing universal Turing machines with a small number of states.
+Adam Yedidia has written [software](https://github.com/adamyedidia/parsimony) to help in producing universal Turing machines with a small number of states.
 This is related to the recreational pastime of ["Code Golfing"](https://codegolf.stackexchange.com/) which is about solving a certain computational task using the as short as possible program.

-The diagonalization argument used to prove uncomputability of $F^*$ is of course derived from Cantor's argument for the uncountability of the reals.
+The diagonalization argument used to prove uncomputability of $F^*$ is derived from Cantor's argument for the uncountability of the reals discussed in [chaprepres](){.ref}.
-In a twist of fate, using  techniques originating from the works  Gödel and Turing,  Paul Cohen showed in 1963 that Cantor's _Continuum Hypothesis_ is independent of the axioms of set theory, which means that neither it nor its negation is provable from these axioms and hence in some sense  can be considered as "neither true nor false".
-The [Continuum Hypothesis](https://goo.gl/9ieBVq) is the conjecture that for every subset $S$ of $\mathbb{R}$, either there is a one-to-one and onto map between $S$ and $\N$ or there is a one-to-one and onto map between $S$ and $\mathbb{R}$.
-It was conjectured by Cantor and listed by Hilbert in 1900 as one of the most important problems in mathematics.
-See [here](https://gowers.wordpress.com/2017/09/19/two-infinities-that-are-surprisingly-equal/) for recent progress on a related question.